E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 ## 12. Variable Definitions

 Table 1.
 Definition of variables.
-Geometric variables may be found in the [Omega V0 design document, Table 1](OmegaV0ShallowWater.md#Variable Definitions)
+Geometric variables may be found in the {ref}`Omega V0 design document, Table 1 <32-variable-definitions>`

 | symbol  | name   | units    | location | name in code | notes  |
 |---------------------|-----------------------------|----------|-|---------|-------------------------------------------------------|